fenago/intro-ruby/lab_guides/Lab_6.md

 -   The `included` method callback is defined with `self.` in front of it.
-This is known as a module method, and we will cover it in the next chapter.
+This is known as a module method, and we will cover it in the next lab.
 -   The `base_class` argument can be called anything.
 However, it will always represent the class that did the including of the module.